Costco now sells up to $200 million a month in gold and silver

 Costco didn't immediately reply to a request for comment on Wednesday.

-To be sure, the online buzz explains part of why Costco's gold is flying out the door.
-Another reason: People appear eager to shield themselves financially from today's economy.
+Online buzz explains part of why Costco's gold is flying out the door.
+But the shiny metal is also a traditional hedge against inflation, which remains stubbornly persistent, as well as stock market volatility.

-Gold, which is easy to purchase and impervious to the wild swings of the stock market, has historically been viewed by investors as a reliable hedge against inflation — which remains sticky as evidenced by Wednesday's CPI numbers.

-Adding to its current allure, gold prices have risen over the past year, hitting a few milestones in the last few weeks alone — climbing from a record high of $2,160 per ounce in early March to today's price of $2,353.15 per ounce.
-The value of gold has grown 14.5% since January, higher than any of the major indices on the New York Stock Exchange.
+Adding to its current allure, gold prices have risen over the past year, hitting several milestones in the last few weeks alone — climbing from a then record high of $2,160 per ounce in early March to today's price of $2,353.15.
+The value of gold has grown 14.5% since January — higher than any of the major indices on the New York Stock Exchange.
 Gold prices are likely to stay flat over the next couple of months, experts predict.

 Costco sells two types of gold bars: a 1-ounce PAMP Suisse Lady Fortuna Veriscan bar, which bears the imprint of a silhouette of the goddess of fortune with a cornucopia, and a 1-ounce bar from South Africa's Rand Refinery, stamped with an elephant design.
 It also sells 1-ounce Maple Leaf silver coins at $650 for a 25-coin pack.

-Gold bars at Costco are selling for about 2% above spot price, the Wells Fargo estimate stated.
+Gold bars at Costco are selling for about 2% above spot price, according to Wells Fargo.
+That means while Costco is happy to offer the metals to consumers, it's not generating by way of earnings.